 In 1968 we adopted the name Temple Micah to reflect the prophet Micah’s vision: “And what does Adonai require of you?
 To do justice, love mercy, and walk humbly with your God.”
 (Micah 6:8)

 Temple Micah’s rapid growth in membership eventually led to the decision to seek new space, and we found a new home in Northwest DC.
 We dedicated our new building in September 1995.
-Today Temple Micah is home to 600 member families.
+Today Temple Micah is home to about 650 member families.

 The Living History Project tells the story and history of our temple – our people, our distinctive ways, and our place in the life of our city – through videos, pictures, charts, and the written word.